 It is cold out.
 Forecast was -4° C for the nighttime low.
 I go down for breakfast at 8:00.
 No other guests around.
 But there are no vacancies.
 Still when I finished at 8:30 no other guests have come down.
 This is a late crowd here.

 I head out.
 It is up to 34° F. I head towards Chipping Norton.
 I walked around.
 I found The Parish Church of St. Mary, but a service was taking place.
-I found a couple of antique dealers, with only Key Antiques memorable.
+I found a couple of antique dealers, with only Key Antiques, at 11 Horsefair, memorable [now closed].
 I then headed towards Moreton-in-Marsh, with a detour past Chastleton House.
 It was not yet open for the season, plus it is only open in the afternoons.

 After Moreton I headed towards Bourton-on-the-Hill.
 I missed the Bourton House, and after directions from a gas station I went back and found it.
 I was aware that it wasn't yet open for the season, but the entrance was open and I thought I could look around.
 Nope.
 I got a real nasty look from a fellow.
 The house is never open, and it is the grounds that is open, but not until April.
 And then they charge a fee.
 I quickly left.